TomKrauss/pks-edit/doc/manual/document_types.md

 ```

 ### Editor Configuration Properties
+One can change the editor configuration editing the JSON files or by opening the _Settings->Change Editor Settings..._ menu.
+Note,
+that applying the changes in the Change Editor settings dialog will save the editor configuration to the default configuration file.
+Many of the options can also be changed _transiently_ (e.g. by changing them via the option bar or the settings menu), which will not
+update the configuration file.

 Here is a description of some of the defined properties of an `editor configuration`.

+#### <a name="display-options">Display Options</a>
+- `showWhitespace` (_Tabs and Spaces_) - if checked / set to true, spaces and tabs are displayed using control characters
+- `showSyntaxHighlight`- if set to true, will have the text of documents with a defined grammar being colored using the styling rules defined in the grammar.
+- `showLineNumbers` - if set to true, displays the line number area of a editing window.
+This will (as the name suggests) display the line numbers, but also
+  additional things like the change annotations.
+- `shiftWidth` the number of columns defining one `logical edited tab` - i.e. the number of columns by which a selected range of text is indented, when pressing Tab.
+- `tabSize` - the number of columns defining one `logical visible tab`
+- `highlightCaretLine` - if set to true, displays the line in which the input caret is placed using a slightly different background color making
+  the input caret easier to detect.
+- `hexMode` - if set to true, the file is edited in hex editing mode.
+- `showWysiwyg` (_Wysiwyg Display) - if set to true, the file is displayed in Wysiwyg mode - this is supported only by documents supporting
+  a Wysiwyg display (e.g. markdown documents, HTML or images).
+- `hideVerticalSlider` (_No vertical slider_) - if checked, no vertical scrollbar is displayed.
+- `hideHorizontalSlider` (_No horizontal slider_) - if checked, no horizontal scrollbar is displayed.

+#### <a name="editing">Editing</a>
 - `codepage` - the standard character encoding / code page for documents of this type.
 Specify either a WIN32 code for the desired encoding (0 == `ISO8859-1` or
    65001 == `UTF-8`) or -1 to have PKS Edit "guess" the character encoding.
 - `actionContext` - a context to use for documents of the described types for the bound _actions_.
 Every PKS Edit action binding (keyboard binding, mouse binding
   menus, ...) can have an _action context_ in which the corresponding binding is active.
 If no action context is defined explicitly a default action context
   is assumed.
-- `shiftWidth` the number of columns defining one `logical edited tab` - i.e. the number of columns by which a selected range of text is indented, when pressing Tab.
-- `tabSize` - the number of columns defining one `logical visible tab`
-- `showWhitespace` - whether whitespace characters (tab, spaces, line-ends) are displayed during editing.
 - `expandAbbreviations` - if set to true, templates defined in the [grammar](grammar.md) which are marked with `auto-insert=true` will be
   automatically expanded, when a match with the template pattern is encountered during text input.
-- `showSyntaxHighlight`- if set to true, will have the text of documents with a defined grammar being colored using the styling rules defined in the grammar.
-- `showLineNumbers` - if set to true, displays the line number area of a editing window.
-This will (as the name suggests) display the line numbers, but also
-  additional things like the change annotations.
-- `highlightCaretLine` - if set to true, displays the line in which the input caret is placed using a slightly different background color making
-  the input caret easier to detect.
 - `smartSpaceDelete` - can be set to true in particular in the case tabs are "emulated" using spaces to have backspace delete multiple spaces at once
   pretending one would delete a tab character.
 - `fillCharacter` - if set to a value != 0, will have all tabs being expanded to the assigned character.